-Unbeknownst to many, there is a leaf that is used by millions in the United States to treat chronic pain, depression, anxiety, and opiate withdrawal symptoms.
+Unbeknownst to many, there is a leaf used by millions in the United States to treat chronic pain, depression, anxiety, and opiate withdrawal symptoms.
 It is from the Kratom tree, which grows in Southeast Asian countries, including Thailand and Malaysia.
 The federal government has been attempting to ban the use of the herb for years.

-A recent study at Johns Hopkins University, which was sponsored by the National Institute on Drug Abuse, seems to point to the conclusion that Kratom may be a safe and effective opioid alternative.Johns Hopkins Study
+A recent study at Johns Hopkins University, sponsored by the National Institute on Drug Abuse, seems to point to the conclusion that Kratom may be a safe and effective opioid alternative.Johns Hopkins Study

 The study on Kratom was published in Drug and Alcohol Dependence in early February 2020.
 The study consisted of an online survey of over 2500 kratom users.
 The survey was anonymous.
 Nearly sixty percent of those surveyed reported daily use of Kratom.
 Dosages of one to three grams were the most common.